sharmaprasid/Movietime/README.md

+# MovieTime

-Movie Time is a simple movie database build using Next js where movie data are fetched using Tmdb api.
+Movie Time is a simple movie database built using Next.js where movie data is fetched using the TMDB API.

-Technology Used
+## Technologies Used

-1)Next js
-2)Tailwind css
-3)React icons
+- Next.js
+- Tailwind CSS
+- React Icons
-4)TMDB API
+- TMDB API

+## Clone the Project

-Steps to clone the project
+To clone the project, follow these steps:

-step 1:
+1. Run the following command in your terminal:

 git clone https://github.com/sharmaprasid/Movietime.git

-step2:
-install necessary dependencies
-npm i or yarn
+2. Install necessary dependencies: npm install or yarn

-step3:
-create .env file and paste your tmdb api key API_KEY="your api key"
+3. Create a `.env` file and paste your TMDB API key:

-step4:
+API_KEY="your api key"

-To start movietime in your localbrowser run npm run dev
+4. To start MovieTime in your local browser, run:

+npm run dev

+## Live Website

+Check out the live website [here](https://movietime-en83dp848-sharmaprasid.vercel.app/).